rustydomino/shutupmac/Packages/notilog/README.md

 - Suppress routine watch output using `--quiet`.
 - Redact selected notification fields in Notilog-owned console and database output using `--redact`.
 - Fall back to a safe built-in probe rule when no config exists.
+- Use host-configurable runtime paths and diagnostic callbacks.
+- Process one explicit notification scan through the reusable `NotificationMonitor` facade.
+- Keep lifecycle, timestamps, and presentation under host control.

 ## Requirements